s-brenner/maf-trips/docs/privacy.md

 ## Security Of Data

 The security of your data is important to us.
-First and foremost, we will never sell your data.
-Additionally, all communication between the service and our servers is encrypted following industry best practices.
+All communication between the service and our servers is encrypted following industry best practices.
 However, please remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to protect your Personal Data, we cannot guarantee its absolute security.

 ## Service Providers